Skip to main content

 • Submit your application and pay your application fee.

-2. Apply for NP registration
+2. Apply for NP licensure

 3. Pay your NP application fee